Coffin corner (aerodynamics): Aerodynamic basis

-As an airplane moves through the air faster, the airflow over parts of the wing will reach speeds that approach Mach 1.0.
-At such speeds, shock waves form in the air passing over the wings, drastically increasing the drag due to drag divergence, causing Mach buffet, or drastically changing the center of pressure, resulting in a nose-down moment called "mach tuck".
-The aircraft Mach number at which these effects appear is known as its critical Mach number, or M_{CRIT}.
-The true airspeed corresponding to the critical Mach number generally decreases with altitude.

 The flight envelope is a plot of various curves representing the limits of the aircraft's true airspeed and altitude.
 Generally, the top-left boundary of the envelope is the curve representing stall speed, which increases as altitude increases.
 The top-right boundary of the envelope is the curve representing critical Mach number in true airspeed terms, which decreases as altitude increases.
 These curves typically intersect at some altitude higher than the maximum permitted altitude for the aircraft.
 This intersection is the coffin corner, or more formally the Q corner.

 The above explanation is based on level, constant speed, flight with a given gross weight and load factor of 1.0 G. The specific altitudes and speeds of the coffin corner will differ depending on weight, and the load factor increases caused by banking and pitching maneuvers.
 Similarly, the specific altitudes at which the stall speed meets the critical Mach number will differ depending on the actual atmospheric temperature.